CarelduPlessis/CarDealerManager/README.md

 1.4 select a Model class.

+* note: CRUD(Create Read Update Delete) is now CRED(Create Read Edit Delete) in my Project (I will fix this in the future)

 1.5 Create the Data Context Class and name it ProjectName.Data.ProjectNameCREDContext (for this project it looks like this: CarDealerManager.Data.CarDealerManagerCREDContext)

 1.6 Click the "Add" button